hilakornis/VisualPatrolBot/README.md

 ## Future Implementation:

-Enhance the robot’s navigation by using a depth map to determine orientation.
+Enhance the robot’s navigation by using a depth map to determine lan route .
 See the Jupyter Notebook here: DepthMap_of_a_Ball.ipynb

 ![Untitled](https://github.com/user-attachments/assets/d00250e2-74e8-4a2f-aae7-24957d47fa86)